Lupin3000/Raspberry-PI-Tutorials/README.md

 **:point_right: Very Important :point_left:**

-The author of these scripts (_code_) take no responsibility for your use or misuse!
+The author of this repository (_information, scripts, code_) take no responsibility for your use or misuse!
 Respect the law in your country/location/area!
 The information included at this repository is for educational purposes only!

 ## Table of Contents